TheChelsOrg/19thMayBot/README.md

 #### Contributing

 Feel free to contribute ( add more details, correct typos, and general improvements).
-Folk it, change it, pull it.
+Fork it, change it, pull it.

 read CONTRIBUTING.md for more info.